Privacy Policy

 Most privacy policies are written so they can never be wrong.
 This one tries to be clear about what we actually do.

 The short version.
-The contents of your habits — names, intentions, completion logs, reflections, mood tags — live only on your device.
-The small amount of data on our servers is structural (sign-in, schedule windows, buddy link, streak counts) so that the app can sync, pair you with a buddy, and show whether you finished today.
-You can delete everything at any time.
+The contents of your habits — intentions, completion logs, reflections, mood tags, and unshared habit names — live only on your device.
+The small amount of account-linked data on our servers is structural (sign-in, schedule windows, buddy link, and streak counts).
+If you explicitly share a habit, that habit's name, category, completion status, and streak are stored for your buddy.
+AI requests are processed by our Firebase backend and Anthropic, and release builds use privacy-minimized Mixpanel analytics and Firebase Crashlytics.
+These analytics and crash records are not linked to your Firebase account.
+You can delete your account-linked data at any time.

 Who we are

 Atomic You ("the app") is operated by Prateek (the developer behind it), reachable at hello@atomicyou.org.
-The app is currently in open beta on Android.
+The app is preparing for open beta on Android.

 What stays only on your device

 The following is stored locally on your phone in the app's private storage.
-It is not transmitted to any server, by us or anyone else:
+It is not transmitted to our servers unless a specific exception is called out below:

 If you uninstall the app, this data is removed with it.
 If you want a backup, you can opt in to Google Drive backup (described below).